Charles Bagot: Death

 Having resigned his governor general's office in January 1843, Bagot died four months later at the vice-regal residence, Alwington House, Alwington, Kingston, too ill to return to the United Kingdom.
 Bagot's library was sold at auction by Messrs Evans in London on 20 June 1844 (and two following days); a copy of the catalogue (which contained Audubon's Birds of America) is at Cambridge University Library (shelfmark Munby.c.149(10)).

 Legacy

-Today, he is chiefly remembered for his role in developing the Residential school system, his contributions to the development of the "undefended border" between the United States and Canada, and for fostering more cooperative and positive political relations between the two main colonial groups of British and French settlers.
+He is chiefly remembered for the Bagot Commission (1842–1844) which recommended developing the Residential school system, his contributions to the development of the "undefended border" between the United States and Canada, and for fostering more cooperative and positive political relations between the two main colonial groups of British and French settlers.
+He was also responsible for settling the borders of modern-day Alaska.

+Despite personally intervening to rescue hundreds of black slaves incarcerated by the United States after the War of 1812, and his passionate anti-slavery advocacy during the Slaves Arbitration negotiations (1821), Bagot is mainly recalled for his involvement in the Nelson Hackett case - which has portrayed him contrary to his actions, beliefs and deeds whilst serving as a diplomat.

-Bagot Street, a main thoroughfare in downtown Kingston, is named in his memory.
+Bagot Street, a main thoroughfare in downtown Kingston, Ontario, is named in his memory.

 Mount Bagot, a mountain on the Canada-US border, is named in his honor.